Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Conclusions

 \section{Conclusions}

 In this paper, we focus on an under-explored and challenging problem termed object detection with noisy bounding boxes.
-Motivated by the observation about proposal aggregation, we propose DISCO to model the spatial distribution of proposals for calibrating the corrupt supervision signals.
-In DISCO, spatial distribution modeling is performed to statistically extract the potential locations of objects, and then three distribution-aware techniques (\textit{i.e.}, DA-Aug, DA-Ref, and DA-Est) are adopted to improve classification, localization, and interpretability, respectively.
-Experiments show that our DISCO can achieve state-of-the-art performance.
-We believe that DISCO can serve as a stronger baseline for this task and expect it can motivate more future works in the field of object detection and learning with noisy labels.
+Motivated by the observation about proposal aggregation, we propose DISCO to calibrate the corrupt supervision signals.
+Spatial distribution modeling is performed and then three distribution-aware techniques (\textit{i.e.}, DA-Aug, DA-Ref, and DA-Est) are adopted successively.
+Experiments show that DISCO can achieve SOTA performance.
+We believe that DISCO can serve as a stronger baseline for this task and expect it can motivate more works in the fields of object detection and noisy label learning.